beverly-m/Data-Analytics-Projects/1_Salary_Dashboard/README.md

 ### Filtering by job title, country and schedule

-#### ✅ Data Validation: Filtered Lists
+#### ✅ Data Validation - Filtered Lists

 Filtered dropdown lists used to select the desired `job title`, `job country` and `job type`

-- prevent input errors by restricting values that can be entered to validated inputs
+- **prevent input errors** by restricting values that can be entered to validated inputs
-- improve dashboard usability by providing a quick and simplified selection process
+- **improve dashboard usability** by providing a quick and simplified selection process

 _Screen recording of lists_

 ### Median Salaries of Data Jobs

-> #### Key Insights & Recommendations

 #### 📈 Horizontal Bar Charts - Job Title & Job Type

 Horizontal bar charts provide a visual comparison of median salaries across the different job titles and job types.
 The data is sorted in ascending order and has formatted salary values to improve readability.
 The selected job title or job type is higlighted with a darker color for easier identification.

+_Job title Bar chart image_

+> 👆🏽 **User Input** - `job_title`: Data Analyst; `job_country`: United States; `job_schedule_type`: Full-Time
+>
+> 💡**Insights** - Data professionals with senior roles have a higher median salary than normal roles.
+Engineers and scientists earn more than analysts.
+>
+> 🤔 **Recommendations** - Job seekers aiming to maximize earning potential should prioritize advancing into senior roles and consider career paths in engineering or data science rather than analyst positions.
+Building specialized technical expertise and leadership skills can accelerate progression into these higher‑paying categories.
+Employers, meanwhile, should recognize the salary gap and ensure competitive compensation for analysts to retain talent and maintain balanced teams.

-_Bar chart image_
+_Job type Bar chart image_

+> 👆🏽 **User Input** - `job_title`: Data Analyst; `job_country`: United States; `job_schedule_type`: Full-Time
+>
+> 💡**Insights** - Data professionals with senior roles have a higher median salary than normal roles.
+Engineers and scientists earn more than analysts.
+>
+> 🤔 **Recommendations** - Job seekers aiming to maximize earning potential should prioritize advancing into senior roles and consider career paths in engineering or data science rather than analyst positions.
+Building specialized technical expertise and leadership skills can accelerate progression into these higher‑paying categories.
+Employers, meanwhile, should recognize the salary gap and ensure competitive compensation for analysts to retain talent and maintain balanced teams.

 #### 📈 Map Chart - Job Country